Identifying the latent space geometry of network models through analysis of curvature: Introduction

-Assumption~\ref{ass:z} sets out a general requirement for $F_z$ which makes explicit the condition that is required for our proofs: that proportionally most of the cliques in the graph are comprised of nodes that are proximate in latent space.
-This assumption of local cliques captures a typical feature of latent space models and empirical data.
+We require an assumption to ensure that observed cliques are likely to be comprised of nodes that are near each other in the latent space.
+Assumption~\ref{ass:z} sets out a general requirement for $F_z$ which makes explicit the condition that is required for our proofs: proportionally most of the cliques in the graph are comprised of nodes that are proximate in latent space.
+This assumption captures a typical feature of latent space models and empirical data.